 Lowland dipterocarp forests

-In areas below 150 m, lowland dipterocarp forests often contain high numbers of trees of the legume family (although less than in America and Africa) and massive strangler fig plants.
-Where coarse, sandy soil is available on moderate slopes, many aromatic kapur trees (Dryobalanops species) are found, which were once exploited for camphor.6
+In areas below 150 metres, lowland dipterocarp forests often contain many trees from the legume family and massive strangler fig plants.
+Many aromatic kapur trees (Dryobalanops species) are found growing in the coarse, sandy soil on moderate slopes.
+These trees were once exploited for camphor.

-As we move on up beyond 150 m, the dipterocarp forests in some parts of Borneo contain a greater diversity of plants than the extreme lowlands, in addition to large timber trees and wild fruit trees.
+As we move beyond 150 metres, the dipterocarp forests in some parts of Borneo contain a greater diversity of plants than the extreme lowlands, in addition to large timber trees and wild fruit trees.

-Above 500 m, it is possible to encounter one of the 17 species of Rafflesia,7 which produces the largest flower in the world (1 m diameter).
-At about 1,000 m, coniferous trees (pine relatives) start appearing, and the dipterocarp forest gives way to montane forests.
+Above 500 metres, it is possible to encounter one of the 17 species of Rafflesia.
+A plant which produces the largest flower in the world growing up to 1 metre diameter.
+At around 1,000 metres, coniferous trees (pine relatives) start appearing, and the dipterocarp forest gives way to montane forests.

 Other large mammals of these forests include a Sumatran rhinoceros subspecies (Dicerorhinus sumatrensis harrissoni) and the Borneo pygmy elephant (Elephas maximus borneensis).

-The dipterocarp forests are also the hunting ground of the leopard cat (Cynocephalus variegatus), while proboscis monkey (Nasalis larvatus) and the Bornean tarsier (Tarsius bancamus) are also found in these forests.
+The dipterocarp forests are the hunting ground of the leopard cat (Cynocephalus variegatus), while proboscis monkey (Nasalis larvatus) and the Bornean tarsier (Tarsius bancamus) can also be found.

 The Dipterocarps – a family of giants

-More than 270 species of dipterocarp trees have been identified so far in Borneo.10 Of these, 155 are endemic to the island – they occur nowhere else.
-In a sample plot at Wanariset, East Kalimantan, 30 species of dipterocarp were found; similar plots in North Sumatra yielded 12 species.11
+More than 270 species of dipterocarp trees have been identified so far in Borneo.
+Of these, 155 are endemic to the island – they occur nowhere else in the world.
+In a sample plot at Wanariset, East Kalimantan, 30 species of dipterocarp were found; similar plots in North Sumatra yielded 12 species.

-A striking characteristic of the Dipterocarp family is how rarely and irregularly their plants flower.
-Flowering only occurs once or twice every decade, sometimes even longer, and happens simultaneously with other trees in the same area.12
+A striking characteristic of the Dipterocarp family is how rarely and irregularly they flower.
+Flowering only occurs once or twice every 10 years, sometimes longer.
+It usually happens at the same time as other trees in the same area.

-In Borneo, ENSO conditions not only trigger dipterocarp flowering, but also appear to influence regional seed production.
+In Borneo, ENSO conditions not only trigger dipterocarp flowering, but also seem to have an influence on seed production.
 This phenomenon is seen as critical for forest regeneration, with dipterocarp species reported to synchronize their flowering over very large areas.